Four top tips to be more sustainable

 Jack Taylor from the RSPB suggests, “When you buy new equipment, look for the A+ standard.
 This ensures that when you use those appliances in your home, you minimise your energy consumption and reduce your carbon footprint.”

 Most kitchen appliances have A-G ratings on their label, and all new fridges and freezers have to have a minimum rating of A+.
 But the higher the rating, the more carbon you’ll save – and the less you’ll spend on your energy bills.

 In the UK, transport accounts for more than a quarter of our greenhouse gas emissions.
 By driving less and walking more, you can cut your carbon emissions and keep fit too.

 Emma Saunders from English Heritage says, “Whether it’s walking to the shops a couple of times a week or walking to work, it’s definitely the most sustainable form of transport – using no energy, apart from your own.”

 And it’s not just walking that can cut your carbon footprint – cycling and using public transport are both great ways to combat climate change by travelling more sustainably.

 Switch to green energy

 Burning fossil fuels is one of the leading causes of climate change – so switching to green energy, generated from renewable sources, is one of the best ways to live more sustainably.

 At Ecotricity, we supply 100% green electricity made from the wind and the sun.
-Our gas is 14% green, and comes with a frack-free promise.
+Our gas is green, and it's also carbon neutral.
 And we use the money from our customers’ energy bills to invest in building and maintaining new sources of green energy.